livepeer/go-livepeer/doc/ai-subnet.md

 -   `-ethAcctAddr`: This flag specifies the Ethereum address of your _Mainnet AI Subnet_ Orchestrator.
 -   `-ethOrchAddr`: This flag specifies the Ethereum address of your _Mainnet Transcoding Network_ Orchestrator.

-Additionaly since the _AI Subnet_ software using [Docker-out-of-Docker](http://tdongsi.github.io/blog/2017/04/23/docker-out-of-docker/) to spin up the [AI Runner](https://github.com/livepeer/ai-worker) containers, two additional docker-specific flags are crucial:
+Additionally since the _AI Subnet_ software using [Docker-out-of-Docker](http://tdongsi.github.io/blog/2017/04/23/docker-out-of-docker/) to spin up the [AI Runner](https://github.com/livepeer/ai-worker) containers, two additional docker-specific flags are crucial:

 -   `--network host`: Enables communication between the Docker daemon inside the container and the [AI Runner](https://github.com/livepeer/ai-worker) containers for AI inference jobs.
 -   `--aiModelsDir`: Specifies the directory on your **host machine** where AI models are stored.
 The Docker daemon uses this path to mount the models in the AI Runner containers.